Convinced you have them but didn’t find signs? Bring in a bed bug sniffing dog!

-Bed bugs love to hide in anything that has gaps, so consider the following when doing your check:
+Bed bugs love to hide in anything that has gaps, so consider this when performing your inspection in the following places:

 - behind baseboards